ABridoux/BooleanExpressionEvaluation/README.md

 - `ComparisonOperator` like `>` or `=`  to evaluate a comparison between a variable and an other operand
 - `LogicOperator` to evaluate a result with two booleans
 - `Brackets`
-- `Operands`  which always have an associated value, like a double or a boolean
+- `Operands` which always have an associated value, like a double, a boolean, a string or a variable

+### `Expression`
+Act like an array of `ExpressionElement`, although it is a `struct` which implements the `Collection` protocol.

 ### `BooleanExpressionTokenizator`

 Converts an expression which contains comparison expressions to a boolean expression, which contains only logic operators, boolean operands and brackets.